bogdanlutsenko/fourstayGITversion/ReadME.txt

-You have to create new Branch, and clone you project in Eclipse, with all branches, after in Eclipse select second branche, change code and push as second branch. after you can do request pull.
+You have to create new Branch, and clone you project in Eclipse, with all branches, after in Eclipse select second branche, change code and push as second branch. after you can do request pull!